-Thanks to the Legacy Gift left by IAMAT member Violet Williams, we are able to provide a scholarship to an African doctor or nurse.
+Thanks to the Legacy Gift left by IAMAT member Violet Williams, we are able to provide a scholarship to a doctor or nurse from Kenya.
 The successful scholarship recipient participates in clinical observation and attends a travel medicine course offered by the South African Society of Travel Medicine (SASTM).
 After the course, the scholar returns home to teach their colleagues, improving healthcare for both travellers and local patients.

 Violet Turnbull Williams was born on February 14, 1922 in Yorkshire, England, and grew up in the village of Ormesby.
 She was one of three remarkable children born to Fred and Em (née Gower) Turnbull.